 Full exercise can be carried out after six weeks

-Once your surgeon has cleared you, you may return to your regular exercise routines, including both lower and upper body exercises.
-High-intensity cardiovascular workouts may also be allowed.
-It should be remembered that we all heal at different rates, depending on any coexisting medical conditions which may slow down healing, such as diabetes or if you are a smoker.
+Once your surgeon has cleared you, you may return to your regular exercise routines, including lower and upper body exercises and high-intensity cardiovascular workouts.
+It should be remembered that we all heal at different rates, depending on any coexisting medical conditions that may slow down healing, such as diabetes or smoking.
 Always listen to your body; if you experience sudden pain or discomfort, you should immediately stop exercising and seek medical attention.

 Try not to do too much too soon